Mikemupararano/professional-readme-generator/starter/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-The web app is designed to generate a readme using input from the user.
+This web app will generate a readme when the user answers some input questions.

 ## Table of Contents
 - [Installation](#installation)